 A collection of general and care information for your peafowl.
-Please leave replies with additional information and I will integrate it to the first post.

 Common terms and their meanings:

 Peafowl- generic term for the species, without gender.
 Can be plural or singular.

 Peacock- Male peafowl